ngs-docs/angus/jetstream.md

 - **Launch instance and wait for the build to be deployed (~ 5-10 minutes).**

-> Note: During the build process: `scheduling-->building-->spawning-->deploying-->Networking-->N/A`; Be patient!
-Don't reload!.
-Once the virtual machine is ready, the "Activity" column will show "N/A" and the "Status" column will turn green and "Active".
+> ***Note: During the build process: `scheduling-->building-->spawning-->deploying-->Networking-->N/A`; Be patient!
+Don't reload!!.
+Once the virtual machine is ready, the "Activity" column will show "N/A" and the "Status" column will turn green and "Active".***

 ![](jetstream/images/login9.png)